 Project staff included Jonathan Rodgers (Principal Investigator), Martha O'Hara Conway (Project Manager), Evyn Kropf (Project Cataloger) and Peggy Daub, Nancy Moussa, Jon Rothman, and Ken Varnum.
 The grant funds have been used to support the website development and work of project cataloger and graduate students for the duration of the project.

 The project concluded successfully in early 2013 with 883 new catalogue records created in the course of the project, representing 1447 titles in 877 volumes, 2 rolls, and 3 single leaves.
 Another 21 manuscript descriptions were significantly enhanced.
 While in the end most of the cataloguing was done by the project cataloger, we are grateful to all who contributed remotely and locally, especially our local project staff who worked on manuscripts not yet digitized.
+Acknowledgements to these contributors appear in the online catalogue records.
 As a result, the entire collection is thus fully catalogued with detailed, searchable descriptions for each manuscript appearing in the online Library catalogue.
-Further, descriptions and complete digital surrogates for 1029 manuscripts from the collection appear in the online catalogue of the HathiTrust Digital Library.
+Further, descriptions and complete digital surrogates for 1030 manuscripts from the collection appear in the online catalogue of the HathiTrust Digital Library.

 As an outcome of the project, a collection research guide was created with details on the collection history, size, and scope, as well as strategies for locating manuscripts of interest, instructions for viewing manuscripts in the Library, and advice on locating, viewing and downloading digitized manuscripts.